rocksclusters/FingerPrint/README.md

     # fingerprint -h

-Basically there are four main actions fingerprint can do:
+Basically there are four main actions fingerprint can do (-c create, -d disaply, -q query, and -y verify):

- 1. Create a swirl from a set of input file (flag -c).
-In this mode fingerprint will scan the list of files passed on the command line and it will write a swirl file containing all the dependency detected in the files.
+ 1. Create a swirl from a set of input file (flag -c) or with dynamic tracing.
+    In this mode fingerprint will scan the list of files passed on the command line or it will (-x) trace the execution of the command specified to output a swirl file containing the dependencies fingerprint of the given input.

  2. Display the content of a swirl file (flag -d).
 In this mode fingerprint will print to stdout a detailed description of the input swirl.
 The input